Spinal disease: Tumors

 A spinal tumor is when unusual tissue begins growing and spreading in the spinal columns or spinal cords.
 The unusual tissue builds up from abnormal cells that multiply quickly in a specific region.
 Tumors generally are broken down into categories known as benign, meaning non-cancerous, or malignant, meaning cancerous, and also primary or secondary.
 Primary spinal tumors begin in either the spinal cord or spinal column, whereas secondary spinal tumors begin elsewhere and spread to the spinal region.
 Symptoms for spinal tumors may vary due to factors such as the type of tumor, the region of the spine, and the health of the patient.
 Back pain is the most common symptom and it can be a problem if the pain is severe, has a time frame that lasts longer than it would for a normal injury, and becomes worse while laying down or at rest.
 Other symptoms, excluding back pains, are loss of muscle function, loss of bowel or bladder function, pain in the legs, scoliosis, or even unusual sensations in the legs.
 The primary tumor has no known cause, although there are possible answers that scientists have researched.
 Cancer may be linked to genes because research shows that in certain families, the incidents of spinal tumors are higher.
 Two of the genetic disorders that may affect spinal tumors, include Von Hippel-Lindau disease and Neurofibromatosis 2.
 Von Hippel-Lindau disease is a non-cancerous tumor of blood vessels that occur in the brain, spinal cord, or even tumors in the kidneys.
-The Neuroflibromatosis 2 is a non-cancerous tumor that usually affects the nerves for hearing.
+The Neurofibromatosis 2 is a non-cancerous tumor that usually affects the nerves for hearing.
 Loss of hearing in one or both ears, is a common effect of this genetic disorder.